Hattix.co.uk PC Hardware Collection

 This drive passed 80,000 hours of power on time in late 2022 without any reported surface defects.

-Hitachi Global Storage Technologies (Now part of Western Digital) rated these drives, for 300,000 load/unload cycles and this drive had, at the 80,000 hour mark, done 12,804 load/unload cycles.
+Hitachi Global Storage Technologies (Now part of Western Digital) rated these drives for 300,000 load/unload cycles and this drive had, at the 80,000 hour mark, done 12,804 load/unload cycles.
 It also was rated for 50,000 start-stop cycles at 40°C and had done 12,752.
 The rating at extreme ends of temperature/humidity was 10,000 start-stop cycles.
 WD and HGST went out of its way to ensure the drive had no specified MTBF (mean time between failure) and simply offered a 3 year warranty.
-However, here we are, 11 years after manufacture, still running.

 Samsung SpinPoint F.3 HD103SJ 1 TB